delawaremathguy/ShoppingList14/README.md

 ![](IMG_0175.jpeg)  ![](IMG_0176.jpeg)

-* a (searchable) list of previously purchased items, with one section showing items "purchased today" and a second section showing all other items (not shown in the photo above)
+* a (searchable) list of previously purchased items, with one section showing items "purchased today" and a second section showing all other items

 ![](IMG_0177.jpeg)  ![](IMG_0173.jpeg)